TimeRef.com

 Edward's links to Normandy

-Athelred, Emma and Edward escaped to Normandy when the Danes invaded and Sweyn became king of England.
-Emma was the daughter of Richard, the Duke of Normandy.
+In 1013 Edward, along with his parents Athelred and Emma, escaped to Normandy when the Danes invaded England and Sweyn Fork-Beard became king.
+They chose Normandy as Emma was the daughter of Richard, the Duke of Normandy.
 Edward spent all of his childhood in Normandy and his main spoken language was French.
 Edward knew more about Norman customs and people than he did about the English.
-When he became King of England Edward's links with Normandy also meant that many of the important people in his court where Normans.
-The Norman language and customs began to be used in England.
+When he became King of England Edward's links with Normandy meant that many of the important people in his court where Normans and the Norman language and customs started to be used in England.

 Earl Godwin's power

 Godwin was the Earl of Wessex and Kent.
-This put him in a powerful position but his influence on the King was further increased when his daughter Edith married Edward the Confessor.
+This put him in a powerful position but his influence in court was further increased when his daughter Edith married the king, Edward the Confessor.
 Godwin had several sons who themselves had gained important positions.
 Harold was his eldest son and was the Earl of East Anglia.
 Edward's control of the country was shared with Earl Godwin and his sons.
 Earl Godwin objected to the influence that Edward's Norman friends at court were having on the King and the country.

 Expulsion of Godwin and his family